Skip to main content

 Environmental requirements and basic ROOTFS creation

-Configure Labwc
+Labwc Configuration

-1. Install labwc;
+1. Install labwc

-2. Configure getty@tty1.service to automatically log in to the specified user when the system starts;
+2. Configure getty@tty1.service to automatically log in to the specified user when the system starts

 Install labwc